aidanahn/spot-v1/README.md

 3. Printing Orientations

 ## Bill of Materials (BOM)

+Note: The parts I personally used do NOT have to be the parts you use.
+Many items listed here were chosen for convenience (Amazon), not price optimization—I definitely spent more than necessary.
+Feel free to substitute cheaper or alternative components as long as they meet the listed specifications.

 | Quantity | Part Name | Specifications | What I Specifically Used |
 | -------- | --------- | -------------- | ------------------------ |
 | 4 | Wheels | Must have 14mm hex to work with stock wheel hubs | [Pro-line Racing Mirage TT 2.2"/3.0" Belted SC Tires Mounted on Raid Black 6x30 Removable Hex 12mm & 14mm Wheels 2 PRO1024811](https://www.amazon.com/gp/product/B0DJCK2HRW/ref=ox_sc_act_image_1?smid=ATVPDKIKX0DER&psc=1) (EXPENSIVE) |